chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 ret
 ```

-If you assembly and run this program, you will get the following output.
+If you assemble and run this program, you will get the following output.

 ```
 This program displays numbers!